EffectOrientedProgramming/book/Chapters/11_Testing_Effects.md

 you can use `TestAspect.timeout` to ensure that your tests complete within a certain time frame.

 ### What should run?
+It would be great if all of tests could run & pass at every moment in time, but there are times when it's not feasible.
+If you are doing Test-Driven Development, you don't want the build to be broken until you are completely finished implementing the feature.
+If you are rewriting a significant part of your project, you already know there are going to be test failures until you are finished.
+Traditionally, we comment out the tests in these situations.
+However, this can lead to a lot of noise in the codebase, and it's easy to forget to uncomment the tests when you are done.
+`TestAspect`s provide a better way to handle this.

 - Ignore